-Yes, you have to eat and sleep, or you’ll keel over dead, but you don’t have to watch TV for hours every night, check your email every five minutes or get sucked into the social media vortex.
+Yes, you have to eat and sleep, but you don’t have to watch TV for hours every night, check your email every five minutes, or get sucked into the social media vortex.
 So, stop screwing around with all that stuff.
 I’m serious.

 You HAVE TO be the first person to respect your blog.
 If you don’t, how can you expect others to respect it too?

-It means stalking your competition to near obsession, so you can predict their every move, and beat them at their own game.
+It also means keeping an eye on your competition, so you can predict their every move, and beat them at their own game.

 Is it a lot of work?
-You bet your ass it is.
+Of course it is.

-2. Thinking you can work without a schedule.
+2. Thinking you can get by without a content strategy.

 3. Trying to make everything perfect.

 If you plan on writing one article a week, only spend a week on it, don’t go over.
-If your limit is 3 days/article, make it the best it can be in 3 days time, then move on.
+Nothing’s ever perfect.

 4. Reinventing the wheel.